simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-08-29
+<br />**Date image released:**  2024-08-30
-<br />**This image is owned by:**  Gaetan Maxant
+<br />**This image is owned by:**  Lorand Fenyes
-<br />**Title of the image:**  Star Factory Messier 17
+<br />**Title of the image:**  Southern Moonscape
-<br />**Description for the image:**  A nearby star factory known as Messier 17 lies some 5,500 light-years away in the nebula-rich constellation Sagittarius.
-At that distance, this 1.5 degree wide field-of-view would span about 150 light-years.
-In the sharp color composite image faint details of the region's gas and dust clouds are highlighted with narrowband image data against a backdrop of central Milky Way stars.
-The stellar winds and energetic radiation from hot, massive stars already formed from M17's stock of cosmic gas and dust have slowly carved away at the remaining interstellar material, producing the nebula's cavernous appearance and the undulating shapes within.
-A popular stop on telescopic tours of the cosmos, M17 is also known as the Omega or the Swan Nebula.
+<br />**Description for the image:**  The Moon's south pole is toward the top left of this detailed telescopic moonscape.
+Captured on August 23, it looks across the rugged southern lunar highlands.
+The view's foreshortened perspective heightens the impression of a dense field of craters and makes the craters themselves appear more oval shaped close to the lunar limb.
+Prominent near center is 114 kilometer diameter crater Moretus.
+Moretus is young for a large lunar crater and features terraced inner walls and a 2.1 kilometer high, central peak, similar in appearance to the more northerly young crater Tycho.
+Mountains visible along the lunar limb at the top can rise about 6 kilometers or so above the surrounding terrain.
+Close to the lunar south pole, permanently shadowed crater floors with expected reservoirs of water-ice have made the rugged south polar region of the Moon a popular target for exploration.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2408/M17SwanMaxant_2048.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2408/lorand_fenyes_hold_0016_Moretus_hegyvidek.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).